The Yun Kim Population Research Laboratory

 A specialization in demography explores issues of population change, migration, and health outcomes.
 Graduate coursework is provided in social demography, population theories and policies, demographic research methods, and various special topic seminars.
 The orientation is twofold: basic and policy-oriented research on sociological aspects of demographic structure and processes including migration, marriage and fertility, morbidity and mortality, and technical demographic topics such as population estimates and projections; and demographic training to domestic and international students relevant to their respective settings.

 Demographic topics are highly interrelated with issues of central concern involving environmental, community, and social change.
 Faculty research endeavors encompass a broad range of local, regional, national, and international projects.
 Their topics include areas of migration and population redistribution, health and disability, family demography, life course and aging, population/environment interactions, labor force, and population estimates and projections.

 The Kim Population Laboratory is excited to announce that October of 2018 will be its Fiftieth Anniversary as an active and vibrant member of the Utah State University community and of the Department of Sociology, Social Work and Anthropology.

 In honor of this important milestone, we will be holding an Anniversary Party on 12 October 2018.
 We hope that you will save that date and be prepared to join us in Logan for a day-long celebration.
-For the Anniversary Celebration, we hope to be able to present several brief talks by friends and graduates of the Lab, and will, of course, have a reception honoring each of you as friends and graduates.
+The event will include several brief talks by friends and graduates of the Lab, and will, of course, end with a reception honoring each of you as friends and graduates.

-I personally, and the Laboratory faculty and students hope that you will be able to join us on that date.
+I hope that you will be able to join us on this date.
 We look forward to having you back in Logan with all of us.
 If, between now and then, you have questions, please feel free to contact me at the addresses below.
 Thank you.

 E. (Eddy) Helen Berry, Director